Using Dev

 3. Select an account.

-• Quick links: you can connect to the following quick link addresses.
+• Quick links: You can access the following links.

-• Shell: URL that allows access to GNU/Linux terminal (TTY) through a web browser
+• shell: URL for accessing the GNU/Linux terminal (TTY) via a web browser

 df-dev_004_vpc_ko